15 Foods & Drinks you must try at the European Christmas Markets

-As I strolled up to my first hut, I saw a huge wheel of cheese that had been sliced in half propped up on its side.
-A large heater was hovering over the top and the cheese underneath was bubbling.
+As I strolled up to my first hut, I saw a huge wheel of cheese that had been sliced in half propped up on its side in a metal machine.
+The large heater was hovering over the top and the cheese underneath was bubbling.
 The cheese master then scraped off the gooey deliciousness onto a stack of perfectly fried up potato cubes.

 With a toothpick in hand, I dove in.
 The cheese was just on another level.
 I still think about this dish and have recommended it to dozens of people when they ask me what to try.

 Your waistline will hate me, but it’s a must.